dolfandringa/wtforms_jsonschema/README.rst

 WTForms JSONSchema 2 is a converter to turn forms made with WTForms into a OrderedDict following the JSONSchema syntax.

-It was developed independently of wtforms_jsonschema.
+It was developed independently of `wtforms_jsonschema <https://pypi.python.org/pypi/wtforms-jsonschema/>`_.
 Main differences are that it is unit tested, adds support for validators and is easier to extend.
 That being said, not all fields that are supported by wtforms_jsonschema are supported by wtforms_jsonschema2.

 The order of the original WTForm fields are kept intact.
 The use case is to communicate these forms with other applications that will then display these forms.
 For instance a backend can make a simple CRUD application using `Flask Appbuilder <http://flask-appbuilder.readthedocs.io/en/latest/intro.html>`_ but also expose some forms to another frontend made in `Angular <https://angular.io>`_ or in a mobile app using `Ionic <https://ionicframework.com>`_.